Tel: +27 11 834 9181

 In the past years Thato Nhlapo has pieced together a verbal history of Ratanda and using his art he is taking its story to the community.
 Thato selects run down or abandoned spaces in the township, making very conscious decisions around the image versus its ‘canvas’.
 Like the impermanence of informal settlements, and the feeling of loss the forced removals created, the impermanence of Thato’s graffitis’ adds poignantly to the history of the township.

 In his work Thato prefers to focus on the fond memories, capturing the “ghosts” of Ratanda and celebrating their lives, especially those moments of community, family, laughter and fun.

 Thato presently lives and works from Ratanda, and has completed his first year of his BTech Fine Art at Vaal University.
 He will be taking up a studio at the Bag Factory for the next two months, taking to learn from and network with the professional artists at the space.

 We would like to thank the sponsors of this award.
 Nadine Gordimer and Strauss & Co auction house.
 Without their support this award would not be possible.

 The Bag Factory was privileged to be a provided a stand at the 2012 Joburg Art Fair with supported from the Gauteng Province.
 This year artists at the Bag Factory produced a series of 50cm x 50cm works on high quality canvas.We still have a number of works available for sale.

 These works are viewable on the slide show on the top right of this page.The commission for the sale of these works will contribute towards our efforts to purchase and renovate our building.

-Reproduction prints available from shop
+Reproduction prints and original Artworks available from our shop